denizturkcapar/Quantifying-Uncertainty-Aggregate-Queries/README.md

 Build a bipartite matching algorithm in python -- maximal bipartite matching.

 Steps:

-Define a graph
+1. Define a bipartite graph structure

-1 set of keys from table a. one set of keys from table b.
+2. 1 set of keys from table a. one set of keys from table b.

+Notes:

-the other set would describe the relationship between the tables (weighted relationship).
+- The other set would describe the relationship between the tables (weighted relationship).

-Any possible match can be an edge in this graph
+- Any possible match can be an edge in this graph

 ## Tasks after Meeting 03.25.2020